pkoch/awscli-sqsall/README.md

 awscli-sqsall
 =============

-awscli plugin to treat SQS queues more like files, with `receive-all-messages` and `send-all-messages`.
+awscli plugin to treat SQS queues more like files.

 Quickstart
 ----------